davydog187/migrating_from_kafka/notes.md

 * RabbitMQ doesn't have a schema registry, which is a good and bad thing.
 Maybe simpler!
 * Kafka is really expensive!
 Talk about that!
 * Put more emphasis on the consumers
+* RabbitMQ is the main entrypoint to our product, keep it as simple as possible